ni/install-systemlink-enterprise/release-notes/2023-07/SystemsConnectionMigration.md

 1. Validate that the selected system is now connected (green).

     **Note** Misconfiguration of the RSA keys for the salt master may cause this operation to fail.
-Review the new secrets and [logs on the system](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z000000kGcSSAU&l=en-US)
+Review the new secrets and [logs on the client system](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z000000kGcSSAU&l=en-US)
 1. After connecting this single system, you can now uncomment the override of `managed_systems_to_approve` and run the notebook again.

     ```python